The 10-Second Summary

 Beyond the DIY Build: The Whimsy Stick

 When a DIY flirt pole has done its job and confirmed that structured play works for your dog, the next question is which professional build fits.
-The Standard is right for dogs 30 lbs and under: most small to medium breeds, terriers, smaller dogs.
-The Rugged XL is for dogs over 30 lbs or high-drive working breeds regardless of size.
-The construction difference is not just scale: the Rugged XL uses reinforced materials rated for the tension loads that power breeds generate at full chase speed, loads that would destroy any homemade build in sessions.
+For dogs 30 lbs and under, the Standard is right: most small to medium breeds, terriers, smaller dogs.
+In contrast, the Rugged XL is for dogs over 30 lbs or high-drive working breeds regardless of size.
+Construction differences go beyond scale: the Rugged XL uses reinforced materials rated for the tension loads that power breeds generate at full chase speed, loads that would destroy any homemade build in sessions.

 Kevlar line, no snap-back, quick-swap lures.
 Everything a homemade build is not.
 Built for daily structured sessions with small to medium dogs.